Our Commitment to Education

 MILDRED SMITH HISTORICAL ESSAY SCHOLARSHIP CONTEST

-Mildred Smith Historical Essay Scholarship Contest
+Mildred Smith Historical Essay Scholarship Contest for 2018

 Mildred Smith was an original founder of the Smithtown Historical Society and its first President.
 She possessed an intense passion for the history of Smithtown and was a great friend and supporter of the Society.
-The Smithtown Historical Society is proud to honor her though this annual essay contest and hopes that the spirit of Ms. Smith will live on in the devotion and hard work of students submitting essays for consideration.
+The Smithtown Historical Society is proud to honor her through this annual essay contest and hopes that the spirit of Ms. Smith will live on in the devotion and hard work of students submitting essays for consideration.